Areas of Clinical Focus

 Brain Injury

 Every brain injury is unique.
 And every family, couple, and individual is also unique.
-Many factors will influence your experience - including culture, beliefs, and relationship dynamics.
+Many factors will influence your experience - including culture, beliefs and relationship dynamics.
 In addition, each member within a family may have a different experience.
 Although the family is living through the same event, your individual responses to trauma and grief may vary widely.
-You may be at different places emotionally and cognitively.

 There will be learning, growing pains, upheaval, and lots of change.
 Counseling may be helpful during this time of transition and uncertainty.
 One of the questions that arises is whether to choose individual or family/couple therapy.
 We can discuss the advantages of both during the initial consultation.